Durendal: In popular culture

+Games

+A sword named Durendal appears in several fantasy video games.
+In Final Fantasy Legend III (1991), it is one of four mystic swords, though its name is shortened to 'Durend' due to character limitations.
+In the Super Sentai series Kyōryū Sentai Zyuranger (1992), the monster Dora Knight wields a magic sword called Durandal.

-Durandal is the name of an artificial intelligence in the Marathon Trilogy by Bungie.
-Appearing first in Marathon, Durandal was initially introduced as an antagonist, his self-awareness causing him to collude with the enemy Pfhor when the player attempts to disable his access to important systems pertaining to the UESC Marathon.
+Durandal is the name of an artificial intelligence in the Marathon Trilogy (1994−1996) developed by Bungie.
+(Note: Appearing first in Marathon, Durandal was initially introduced as an antagonist, his self-awareness causing him to collude with the enemy Pfhor when the player attempts to disable his access to important systems pertaining to the UESC Marathon.
 Beginning in Marathon 2: Durandal, the eponymous artificial intelligence becomes an ally with the player and the S'pht, a slave race of the Pfhor that was freed in the previous game, as he believes the S'pht homeworld of Lh'owon can give him insight into escaping the ultimate death of the universe and become a god like the Jjaro, a race of advanced extraterrestrials that have since disappeared.
-In the final installment, Marathon Infinity, as a consequence of the reality hopping abilities of both the technology of the Jjaro and the W'rkncacnter, an eldritch being once imprisoned within the sun of the S'pht System that was freed when the Pfhor destroyed the sun, Durandal can serve as either an ally or an enemy to the player.
+In the final installment, Marathon Infinity, as a consequence of the reality hopping abilities of both the technology of the Jjaro and the W'rkncacnter, an eldritch being once imprisoned within the sun of the S'pht System that was freed when the Pfhor destroyed the sun, Durandal can serve as either an ally or an enemy to the player.)

+In the Fire Emblem video game series, Durandal is a greatsword known as the "Blazing Blade" and the Divine Weapon of the Champion Roland, one of the Eight Legends and founder of the Lycian League.
+In Fire Emblem: The Binding Blade (2002), Durandal is the first Divine Weapon obtained by Roy and his army.
+In the prequel Fire Emblem: The Blazing Blade (2003), it can only be used by Eliwood, the father of Roy and a descendant of Roland.

-A sword named Durendal appears in a number of fantasy video games.
-In Final Fantasy Legend III (1991) it's one of four mystic swords (its name shortened to 'Durend' due to character limitations).
-In the Super Sentai series Kyōryū Sentai Zyuranger (1992). the monster Dora Knight wields a magic sword called Durandal.
-In the Fire Emblem videogame series, Durandal is the name of the legendary claymore sword wielded by one of the characters.
-Durandal is the name of a character in Honkai Impact 3rd; her namesake is the super-AI Holy Blade Durandal, which takes the form of a sword.
+Durandal is the name of a character in Honkai Impact 3rd (2016); her namesake is the super-AI Holy Blade Durandal, which takes the form of a sword.
 In Library of Ruina (2020), Durandal is the signature weapon of Roland, one of the main protagonists.
-A sword named Durandal is in Chained Echoes (2022), as well as a lesser known game, Days Bygone.
+A sword named Durandal is in Chained Echoes (2022), as well as the game Days Bygone.
+In Genshin Impact (2020), Durandarte is one of the weapons once wielded by Roland, the Bloodstained Knight.

-In Terraria, Durendal is a weapon that the player is able to craft, but it's a whip rather than a sword.
+In Terraria, Durendal is a weapon that the player is able to craft, but it is a whip rather than a sword.
 Durendal is the name of a spaceship in Xenosaga and of an organization in Front Mission 4.
 The name also appears in Fate/Grand Order (2015).